olgarithms/sphinx-tutorial/docs/hosting-on-github-pages.md

 ## Creating a `gh-pages` branch

-To host your docs on GitHub Pages, we need to start by enabling `GitHub Pages` for our repo.
-To do that, we need to create a branch that only contains documentation files.
+To host your docs on GitHub Pages, we need to enable `GitHub Pages` for our repo.
+To do that, we need to create a branch that only contains `html` files.
 We'll name this branch `gh-pages`, as `Github` looks for this name and automatically starts hosting your documentation on `pages`.

-We'll start by creating `gh-pages` as an empty orphan branch:
+Let's create `gh-pages` as an empty orphan branch:

 ```sh
 cd ./docs/_build/html